 Clinton County has business-oriented government officials from the private sector; an excellent availability of reasonably priced land and office, commercial, and industrial space; a productive, knowledge-based workforce; close proximity to major interstate highways with connectivity to national north/south and east/west interstates; and international air service at Lansing’s Capital Region International Airport which is located in Clinton County.

 Logistics and Transportation

-Clinton County offers one of the most efficient business gateways to customers and suppliers in North America with 62 percent of all U.S. and Canadian manufacturing locations located within 600 miles or a one-day drive of Clinton County.
+Clinton County offers one of the most efficient business gateways to customers and suppliers in North America with 62 percent of all U.S. and Canadian manufacturing locations located within 600 miles or a one-day drive from Clinton County.

-Interstate highways I-96 and I-69 with direct access to Canada at the Blue Water Bridge which connects Port Huron, Michigan with Sarnia, Ontario run directly through Clinton County.
+Interstate highways I-69 with direct access to Canada at the Blue Water Bridge which connects Port Huron, Michigan with Sarnia, Ontario and I-96 run directly through Clinton County.
 The County is also less than an hour west of I-275 which feeds into I-75 (Sault St. Marie, Michigan to Naples, Florida) and its connections to I-80 (New York to San Francisco) and I-90 (Boston to Seattle).
 U.S. 127 which bisects the County runs from Grayling, Michigan to Chattanooga, Tennessee.

 Michigan State University